ZoeMeow1027/SubjectNotifier/README.md

 - You just need to refresh news and this will clear old and get latest one automatically.

 ### I'm got issue with this app.
 Which place can I reproduce issue for you?

-- You can report issue via [Issue tab](https://github.com/ZoeMeow1027/DutSchedule/issues) on this repository.

-# Known issues

 If you found a issue, you can report this via [issue tab](https://github.com/ZoeMeow1027/DutSchedule/issues) on this repository.
 - Global news and subject news were shown not correctly.